DEEP TIME LAB

 Every two months, a language dies.
 With it goes knowledge that may exist nowhere else: not in any database, not in any library, not in any other language.

-75% of medicinal plant knowledge is unique to a single language (Camara-Leret & Bascompte 2021, PNAS).
+The majority of medicinal plant knowledge in many regions is unique to a single language.
 But it's not just medicine.
 Fire management techniques that ecologists are now reintroducing.
 Navigation systems that Western science didn't formally describe until the 20th century.
 Agricultural calendars tuned to local climate patterns over centuries.

 Our research shows that the most accurate knowledge, traditions maintained by continuous environmental feedback, is also the most tightly bound to specific languages, landscapes, and communities.
 You can't relocate it.
 You can't archive it in a book.
 The process IS the knowledge.